CNIC-Proteomics/pyVseq/README.md

 Python 3 is required to run Vseq.
 The necessary Python packages can be installed using the included `requirements.txt` file and `pip`:

 > `$ pip install -r requirements.txt`

+For more information, please see the `documentation.pdf` file.